gcl8a/button/README.md

 # button

- Simple button class with debouncing using polling and a software timer.
+An *event checking* button class with debouncing.
+Uses polling and a software timer to check if debounce period is expired.

+See comments in button.cpp for description of functionality.